jayprophit/cs50-Python/Python Documentation.md

 input()
-exspects what's called a string, it's exspecting text which is going to prompt the user
+expects what's called a string, it's expecting text which is going to prompt the user

-= sign means assignment operator this means the programmer wants to asign from right to left
+= sign means assignment operator this means the programmer wants to assign from right to left

 e.g.
 name = input("What's your name? ")